 Apple Watch Series 5: Price and availability

-The Series 5 is available to buy in stores and online, starting at $399 (£399) for the smaller aluminum 40-millimeter model with GPS.
+The Series 5 is no longer available to buy new.
+Instead, the Series 6 starts at $399 (£399) for the smaller aluminum 40-millimeter model with GPS.
 For an extra $100, you can splurge on a cellular-enabled watch (which also requires a monthly data plan from your wireless carrier for an additional cost).
 The larger 44-mm watch costs $429 (£429), and $520 (£520) with LTE.

 Apple Watch Series 5 review: Display